apache/metron/metron-interface/metron-alerts/README.md

     rpm -ih metron-alerts-$METRON_VERSION-*.noarch.rpm
     ```

+### From Ambari MPack

+The Alerts UI is included in the Metron Ambari MPack.
+It can be accessed through the Quick Links in the Metron service.

 ## Configuration

 The Alerts UI is configured in the `$METRON_HOME/config/alerts_ui.yml` file.
 Create this file and set the values to match your environment: